Kaipo Asing

-Bill "Kaipo" Asing (born 1930 or 1931) is an American politician in the US state of Hawaii.
+William "Kaipo" Ulrich Asing Jr. (September 11, 1930 – October 16, 2022) was an American politician in the US state of Hawaii.
 Asing served as the acting mayor of Kauai from July 17, 2008, until December 1, 2008, following the death of former Mayor Bryan J. Baptiste.

 Biography

 Asing was born in Hā'ena, Kauai.
+Asing died on October 16, 2022, at the age of 92.

 Career

 Kaipo Asing was employed with the Hawaiian Telephone Company for 45 years, including 40 years as a permanent employee and 35 years as a manager and instructor.
 He spent fifteen years working for the Hawaiian Telephone Company in Honolulu before retiring from the company in December 1991.

 Asing was also a member of the International Association of Approved Basketball Officials for twenty-five years.